Singular sets and parameters of generalized triangle orbifolds: Examples of the generalized triangle orbifolds.

-Since $\rho_0 = \rho_1 = \rho_2$ the orbifold has an order $3$ symmetry, which cyclically changes the generators of the group.
-This symmetry can be easily seen on the spacial representation of the singular graph but is lost on the plane projection.
-According to \cite{Bel} the considered orbifold is one of the three arithmetic non-compact generalized triangle orbifolds with equal parameters (the remaining two orbifolds correspond to Case C).
+Since $\rho_0 = \rho_1 = \rho_2$, the orbifold has an order $3$ symmetry which cyclically permutes the generators of the group.
+This symmetry can be easily seen on the spatial representation of the singular graph but it is lost on the plane projection.
+According to \cite{Bel1}, this orbifold is one of the three arithmetic non-compact generalized triangle orbifolds with equal parameters (the remaining two orbifolds correspond to Type~C).

-${\it H.}$ We have tried more then 20 different structures for this case but did not succeed in finding any arithmetic examples.
-The central part structure implies rather strong restrictions on the orbifold: it should be non compact and it is essentially asymmetric.
-Let us leave as a challenge {\it to find an arithmetic example for case $H$ or prove that it does not exist}.
+\textbf{\textit{H.}} We have tried more than 20 different structures for this case but did not succeed in finding any arithmetic examples.
+The central part structure implies rather strong restrictions on the orbifold: it should be non-compact and it is essentially asymmetric.
+Let us leave as an open problem {\it to find an arithmetic example for Type~$H$ or to prove that there do not exist such examples.}